-Some studies [47], [48] on dependent task scheduling additionally consider the link/path capacity constraint or c is the execution cost per unit workload.

-network resource contention.
+Some studies [47], [48] on dependent task scheduling additionally consider the link/path capacity constraint or network resource contention.
 In their network models, the data transmission of different tasks must share the network bandwidth [48] or the link bandwidth [47], which means that a task's transmission must wait for other tasks' on the same link.
 In this paper, to incorporate the link/path capacity constraint, we can directly modify the EST computation in Eq.
 (14) and EST estimation in Eq.
 (18) by allocating idle time intervals of the link resource on dependent data transmissions.
 After scheduling each task, the corresponding time intervals of the link resource should be labeled as "busy".